 There are a lot of griddle models on the market, and which one you choose will be down to factors such as your budget, your required size, and whether you want an electric or stove-top model.
 In essence, any griddle that heats to the required temperature will cook your bacon just fine.

-However, if you are looking for a griddle that is ideally suited to cooking bacon specifically, then look for one that drains excess fat as you cook.
+However, if you are looking for a stainless steel electric griddle that is ideally suited to cooking bacon specifically, then look for one that drains excess fat as you cook.
 This will save you from the hassle of draining the fat by hand as you cook, as bacon swimming in fat won't crisp up nicely.

 If you really love the flavour and texture of griddled bacon, you'll be pleased to know that it can be added as an ingredient for many of the recipes you already cook.
 Here are our favourite classic dishes that can be jazzed up with a little bacon:

 However, when it comes to griddled bacon recipes, we have a clear favourite.
 This is a really fun and unexpected way to cook bacon on a ceramic electric griddle.